gibiee/insta-feed-checker/README.md

 This is the fastest and simplest way to check someone's instagram feeds.
 - Free.
 - Not required your instagram account.
-- Instagram defends the use of web scraping tools in VM.
+- Instagram prohibits the use of web scraping tools in VM(virtual machine).
 But, this library can be used in VM.

 **<ins>If it helped you, please give me a star⭐️.
 Thank you!</ins>**